 Florence is the quintessential citta’ d’arte, the home of poets, sculptors, architects and thinkers who shaped the Italian renaissance, language and culture for centuries to come.
 Florence is the city of the infinite medieval alleys, museums and churches, the city of Ponte Vecchio and the Uffizi.
 But is Florence the perfect family destination?
+Is there much to do, in Florence, for kids?
 When we first got an offer for a home exchange in Florence, we weren’t so sure.
 But after a bit of research, some amazing advice from our home exchangers and a bit of web browsing about the best things to do in Florence with kids, we decided to give it a shot.

 The result was maybe the most amazing family holiday we’ve had so far: after 2 weeks in Florence, we loved it so much we seriously considered moving there!